Vietnam

 Award Profile

-In Vietnam, education has an important role in society, and the promotion of learning and respect for teachers are some of the most important traditional values of the Vietnamese people.
-In recent years, the education system has continued to improve, but significant educational needs remain to ensure Vietnam continues on its positive trajectory of economic growth.
+In Vietnam, education plays a pivotal role in society, and some of the most important traditional values of the Vietnamese people center around learning and respect for teachers.
+Even as the education system continues to improve, significant challenges remain for Vietnam to meet its ambitious economic goals.
 Vietnam’s national educational system is organized into public and private schools.
-The administration in Vietnam is centralized, with the Ministry of Education and Training (MOET) generally having responsibility for all education and training at the national level.
-However, there are several higher education institutions in Vietnam that are under the authority of other national ministries, government agencies or provincial people’s committees, such as the Hanoi School of Public Health, which falls under the Ministry of Health, and Hanoi University of Industry, which falls under the Ministry of Trade and Industry.
-Additionally, the two National Universities, although nominally under MOET, operate independently as separate entities and report directly to the Office of the Government of Vietnam.
+Education administration in Vietnam is centralized, with the Ministry of Education and Training (MOET) generally having overall responsibility for education and training at the national level.
+However, there are several higher education institutions in Vietnam that are under the authority of other national ministries, government agencies, or provincial people’s committees, such as the Hanoi School of Public Health, which falls under the Ministry of Health, and Hanoi University of Industry, which falls under the Ministry of Industry and Trade.

-The Vietnamese education system is currently undergoing ongoing reforms of curriculum and teaching methods, and education institutions are not always up to international standards, particularly institutions of higher education.
-Out-of-date teaching methods are a key issue: teachers emphasize discipline, while students are passively attentive and studious.
-Classrooms often lack vibrant discussions and the focus is often on rote learning.
+The Vietnamese education system is currently undergoing reforms in curriculum development, teaching methods, and textbooks.
+Education institutions may not always be up to international standards, particularly institutions of higher education.
+Out-of-date teaching methods can be a key challenge: teachers tend to focus more on discipline with limited discussion and interaction, while students are often inattentive.

 To facilitate reforms, the government has established policies to allow educational institutions to directly establish partnerships with foreign institutions to improve teaching and learning quality in Vietnam.
 Because of the dynamic state of Vietnam’s educational system, Fulbright U.S. Students will have a unique opportunity to help Vietnam build up the quality of its institutions and even facilitate partnerships between U.S. and Vietnamese universities.
-While this can be challenging, many Fulbrighters in Vietnam find it enormously rewarding to build long-lasting relationships with Vietnamese institutions that lead to future cooperation.
+While this can be challenging, many Fulbrighters in Vietnam find it enormously rewarding to build long-lasting relationships with Vietnamese institutions that lead to future cooperation, benefiting students and faculty of both countries.

-Although Fulbright U.S. students mainly focus on research, they often find time to engage with the host institution and community by teaching English to faculty members or students, presenting seminars on soft skills, participating in speaker programs arranged by the U.S. Mission in Vietnam, and engaging in many other academic and cultural events.
+Although Fulbright U.S. students mainly focus on research, they often find time to engage with the host institution and community by teaching English to faculty members or students, presenting seminars on soft skills, participating in speaker programs in collaboration with the U.S. Mission in Vietnam, and engaging in many other academic and cultural events.

 Grant Length